CaptainPhantasy/RAGBOT3000/README.md

 - It can interrupt itself if you start talking.
 Polite.
 - The name "RAGBOT3000" implies there were 2,999 earlier versions.
 There weren't.
 It just sounds cooler.
 - Yes, it works on iOS.
 Yes, we tested it.
 Yes, it was painful.
+- Screen sharing doesn't work on iOS because Apple's WebKit doesn't support it.
+We don't make the rules.
+- The camera flip button exists because showing your face when you meant to show your broken printer is embarrassing.